Stories of hell and hope: books that explore refugee crisis and migration

-From harsh stories of lives lived in exile to tales of hope-filled new starts, these are some of the best books about migration and the refugee crisis.
+From devastating stories of lives lived in exile to tales of hope-filled new starts.

 What Strange Paradise